How Do I Get It? 12 Ways to Collect Customer Feedback for 2026

 Have you seen the frowny and smiley faces at the bottom of some of our content?

 Costumer Satisfaction FeedbackCollecting this input gives us valuable insights into what blog posts resonate and which ones need improvement.
-An exceptional survey and feedback toolkit is included as one of the core features of the HubSpot Service Hub within the HubSpot Sales and Marketing Platform, including Net Promoter Score, CES Surveys, Customer Satisfaction, custom surveys, and more.
+An exceptional survey and feedback toolkit is included as a core feature of the HubSpot Service Hub within the HubSpot Sales and Marketing Platform, including Net Promoter Score, CES Surveys, Customer Satisfaction, custom surveys, and more.

 Customer Feedback tools